-It’s been more than four months since the COVID-19 pandemic became official and quarantine began.
-Even in the days leading up to the shutdown, products like face masks, toilet paper and hand sanitizer were flying off store shelves.
+It’s been more than five months since the COVID-19 pandemic became official.
+In the days leading up to shutdowns across the country, products like face masks, toilet paper and hand sanitizer were flying off store shelves.

 Even before the coronavirus hit, the latter was already the perfect companion for daily activities.
 When a sink with soap isn’t available, a little bit of hand sanitizer can kill harmful bacteria and germs.
 Tap or click here to see Kim’s favorite choice for hand sanitizer.